 This past year, there has been a big increase in the number of people cooking.
 In a recent survey, 50% of Americans said that they are keen to learn and improve their cooking, and 13% of people said that they were really passionate about food.
 One of the main reasons for cooking at home is not only affordability, but also being able to eat food that is wholesome, healthy, and made with good quality ingredients.
-If you love to cook, there are some great, new trends that can really inspire you and help you to make delicious food.
+If you love to cook, there are some great, new dining trends that can really inspire you and help you to make delicious food.

 If you have a young family, then induction hobs are one of the safest cooking options.
 The hob stays completely cold, only heating the bottom of the pan when it is placed on the hob.
 There is far less risk of burning yourself.
-They are incredibly economical, and cook with a beautifully even heat that is easily controlled.
-Having a portable induction hob in your kitchen is also a good option if you don’t want to replace your current hob set up.
+They are incredibly economical and cook with a beautifully even heat that is easily controlled.
+Having a portable induction hob in your kitchen is also a good option if you don’t want to replace your current hob setup.
 The best portable induction cooktop heats up quickly using electromagnetic fields rather than electricity.
 You can just place it on the work surface, or store it away if you are not using it.

 Do you love barbecue but live in an apartment?
 Don’t worry, there is a great solution – the Japanese indoor barbecue.
 Charcoal Yakitori grills are a lovely, sociable way to cook with family and friends.
 The grill can be placed on your dining room table so that everyone can sit around it and cook their own food.
-Yakitori grills are safe for indoor use, and don’t produce excess smoke and fumes.
-You just need to prepare meat, fish and vegetables, marinated on skewers and ready to cook for your dinner.
+Yakitori grills are safe for indoor use and don’t produce excess smoke and fumes.
+You just need to prepare meat, fish, and vegetables, marinated on skewers, and ready to cook for your dinner.

 Make your own cheese

 Making your own cheese in small batches is a great thing to try with children, and can encourage them to try new cheeses.
-Cheese making kits are inexpensive, and include all of the ingredients that you need, including rennet, which coagulates the milk.
+Cheese-making kits are inexpensive, and include all of the ingredients that you need, including rennet, which coagulates the milk.
 The only other thing you need is a stove or hotplate.
 Once you have understood the process, the world is your cheese oyster!
-You can make mozzarella, burrata, halloumi, cheddar, paneer, cottage cheese, and even mascarpone that is perfect for desserts.
+You can make mozzarella, burrata, halloumi, cheddar, paneer, cottage cheese, and even mascarpone which is perfect for desserts.

-Even more alternative milks
+Even more alternative milk

 For the keen home cook, there are so many new trends to take inspiration from.
 You can enjoy some healthy and nutritious meals using fresh, delicious ingredients, and stay on trend at the same time.